-- 1. This Code of Conduct has been adopted by Cornwall Council to support its duty to promote and maintain high standards of conduct by Members of the Council as required by the Localism Act 2011.
-The Standards Committee assumes ownership of the Code on behalf of the Council and also monitors the operation of the Code in conjunction with the Monitoring Officer. - 2.
+- 1. This Code of Conduct has been adopted by St Keyne Parish Council to support its duty to promote and maintain high standards of conduct by Members of the Council as required by the Localism Act 2011. - 2.
 In this Code: